MAHcodes/expert-fiesta/P2CH3.md

 ### 3.4.3.
 Success conditions

 - Define clear metrics to measure the success of the security strategy.
-These metrics should be measurable, achievable, relevant, and time-bound (SMART).
+These metrics should be measurable, achievable, relevant, and time-bound.
 - Examples of success conditions might include reducing the number of security incidents, improving employee security awareness, or achieving compliance with industry regulations.

 ### 3.4.4.
 Pragmatic approach